 This is a piece of pumpkin heaven for all you German chocolate cake lovers!
 Moist pumpkin cake spiced with cinnamon, ginger, allspice et al is filled with a luscious pecan frosting and surrounded by vanilla buttercream and more toasted pecans.
 This would also work as a naked cake with just the pecan frosting OR you could pair it with with the browned buttercream from my pumpkin poke cake.

-This recipe actually makes a good real of batter so you should be fine using 3 eight inch pans.
+This recipe actually makes a good deal of batter so you should be fine using 3 eight inch pans.
 I used six inch rounds and had enough left over batter for a good number of pumpkin cupcakes!
 If you want to maximize the frosting the cake ratio, try splitting the cake layers.
 The recipe makes more than enough of the pecan frosting to accommodate this modification although I guarantee you will be snacking…

 A couple notes: Make sure to toast your pecans, it makes all the difference!
 Use pumpkin purée, not canned pumpkin pie filling.
 You can make the cake layers a day ahead; just wrap them up and keep at room temp overnight.
 I use cake strips to get flat layers, you can make your own or buy them online!